Millions of Americans will save on Medicare fees next year

 The decrease helps to offset last year’s $21.60 spike, which was driven in large part by a new Alzheimer’s drug, Aduhelm, administered intravenously in doctors’ offices and introduced to the market last year with a $56,000 price tag.
 Medicare set strict limitations on the drug’s use earlier this year and the drugmaker has since cut the medication’s cost in half.

 Medicare paid less for that drug than it expected this year, helping shore up reserves that allowed the agency to set the Part B premiums lower for 2023, the Centers for Medicaid and Medicare said in a statement Tuesday.
-Other Medicare services and items were lower than expected, too, but Medicare officials did not respond to The Associated Press’ questions for details on those savings.
+Spending on other Medicare services and items was lower than expected, too.
+The annual deductible for the Part B program will also decrease $7 to $226.

 President Joe Biden lauded the lower Medicare premiums during a Rose Garden speech Tuesday.